To help raise both awareness and funds for Walk for Water this year, we have assembled a team of outstanding ambassadors, who we call our

 Chief Executive Officer

-Here is what Paul said when asked why he supports Walk for Water and joined on as a Water Leader.
+Here is what Adam said when asked why he supports Walk for Water.

 The Hon Karlene Maywald has dedicated her career to the sustainable management of water and improving access to water for all.
 Karlene is the Managing Director of Maywald Consultants and holds a broad portfolio of Board positions including Chair of the CRC for Solving Antimicrobial Resistance in Agriculture, Food and the Environment; Chair of the Peter Cullen Environment and Water Trust; and a Director of the Australian Water Association.